 You know that they are ready to remove from the oven when they start to look pale, puffy, and dry.

-For thawing, unwrap cookies and let stand at room temperature for about 1-2 hours.
+For thawing, unwrap them and let stand at room temperature for about 1-2 hours.
 Then transfer to an airtight container and eat within 2 days.

-However, fresh cookies are always the best.
+However, fresh ones are always the best.
 I just want to say that.

-Well, I don't recommend to substitute anything else but the mix-ins.
-I tested these cookies with gluten-free flour, no egg, vegan, etc. and they all didn't turn out as they should.
+Well, I don't recommend substituting anything else but the mix-ins.
+I tested this recipe with gluten-free flour, no egg, vegan, etc. and they all didn't turn out as they should.

 But use this recipe as your basic cookie dough recipe and add any mix-ins you love.
 Nuts, cranberries, chocolate chunks, chocolate chips, raisins, peanut butter morsels, wrapped caramel, etc. Whenever you want to have a chewy and buttery cookie, this is the recipe you need.

 As you can see in the photo below, I also love to mix up the white chocolate and milk chocolate with macadamia.

 - ⅛ cup brown sugar (25g)

 - 1 vanilla bean* (or 1 tsp vanilla extract)

 - 1 ⅝ cups all-purpose flour (195g)